COVID19 Frequently asked questions - International Students

 Applications can now be made to the Foreign and Commonwealth Office for a new ATAS certificate.
 In order to join a course that requires ATAS clearance, you must be granted your certificate before you will be permitted to enrol.
 The current rules on the requirement to obtain an ATAS certificate continue to apply.
 Further information can be found on the UK Government website.

-The latest date that students need to have arrived in the UK varies depending upon the course start date:
+The proposal outlines that the latest date that students need to have arrived in the UK varies depending upon the course start date:

-- Students that began a one year masters course in September 2020 must be in the UK by 6 April 2021 and complete their final semester in the UK to qualify
+- Students that began a one-year master’s course in September 2020 must be in the UK by 21 June 2021 and complete their final semester in the UK to qualify

 - Students on courses lasting more than one year finishing in 2022 or later will not have any period of distance/remote learning during the 2020/21 academic year 'held against' them when applying for the Graduate Route. i.e. students can do all of academic year 20/21 remotely if their course permits and they will also be studying in 21/22